Dasharo/docs/docs/variants/dell_optiplex/overview.md

 At the moment, Dasharo deployment/recovery support for this variant is focused on the **OptiPlex 7010/9010 SFF shared baseline**.
-Other form factors (DT/MT/USFF) may share parts of the platform but require fully supported in the same way.
+Other form factors (DT/MT/USFF) may share parts of the platform but require separate validation work before being treated as fully supported in the same way.

 |                 | MT - Medium Tower           | DT - Desktop                | SFF - Small Form Factor | USFF - Ultra Small Form Factor |
 | --------------- | --------------------------- | --------------------------- | ----------------------- | ------------------------------ |